DuNGEOnmassster/VideoGen-of-Thought/README.md

 # CUDA 12.1
 conda install pytorch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 pytorch-cuda=12.1 -c pytorch -c nvidia

-# 2. Install pip dependencies, we have already provided paired PyTorch and xformers in our requirements.
+# 1.2.
+Install pip dependencies, we have already provided paired PyTorch and xformers in our requirements.
 pip install -r requirements.txt

+# 2. For *VGoT* with FramePack
+# 2.1.
+Create conda environment
+conda create -n vgot_fp python=3.10
+conda activate vgot_fp

+# (Optional) Install PyTorch and other dependencies using pip, we test on cuda 12.4 and this will automatically install in requirements_fp.txt
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124

+# 2.2.
+Install pip dependencies, the key difference is that we have to use transformers==4.46.2, and the original version based on DynamiCrafter requires transformers==4.42.4.
+pip install -r requirements_fp.txt
 ```

 ### Download Pretrained Weights